dscho/pagefind-xkcd-demo/content/comics/2018-3-30-conversational-dynamics.md

 ---
 [Cueball is sitting at a computer and pointing at the CRT monitor.
 White Hat is standing behind him.]

 Cueball: Check it out!
-My new system allows anyone on Earth to inject themselves into any conversation happening anywhere  at any time.
+My new system allows anyone on Earth to inject themselves into any conversation happening anywhere&nbsp; at any time.

 White Hat: Cool!
 I bet this won't lead to any unhealthy dynamics!

 [Caption under the panel:]